glorialulu/TSNet/docs/transient.rst

 sure the two criterion stated above are satisfied.

-To begin with, the maximum allowed time step (:math:`{\Delta t}_{max}`) is calculated, assuming there are two computational segments on the shortest pipe:
+To begin with, the maximum allowed time step (:math:`{\Delta t}_{max}`) is calculated, assuming that there are two computational units on the critical pipe (i.e., the pipe that results in the smallest travel time, which depends on the length and the wave speed for that pipe):

 .. math::
     \Delta t_{max} = \min{\left(\frac{L_i}{2a_i}\right)} \text{,       }